Marie-Guillemine Benoist: Biography

 Her work, reflecting the influence of Jacques-Louis David, tended increasingly toward history painting by 1795.
-In 1800, Benoist exhibited Portrait d'une négresse (as of 2019 renamed Portrait de Madeleine) in the Salon.
+In 1800, Benoist exhibited Portrait d'une négresse (as of 2019 renamed Portrait of Madeleine) in the Salon.
 Six years previously, slavery had been abolished, and this image became a symbol for women's emancipation and black people's rights.
 James Smalls, a professor of Art History at the University of Maryland, declared that "the painting is an anomaly because it presents a black person as the sole aestheticized subject and object of a work of art."
 The picture was acquired by Louis XVIII for France in 1818.

-An important commission for a full-length portrait of Napoléon Bonaparte—Premier Consul Français in this period—was awarded to her in 1803.
+An important commission for a full-length portrait of Napoléon Bonaparte — Premier Consul Français in this period — was awarded to her in 1803.
 This portrait was to be sent to the city of Ghent, newly ceded to France by the Treaty of Lunéville in 1801.
-Other honors came to her; she was awarded a Gold Medal in the Salon of 1804, and received a governmental allowance.
-During this time she opened an atelier for the artistic training of women.
+Other honors came to her; she was awarded a Gold Medal in the Salon of 1804 and received a governmental allowance.

 Her career was harmed by political developments, however, when her husband, the supporter of royalist causes, Comte Benoist, was nominated in the Conseil d'État during the post-1814 Bourbon Restoration.
 Despite being at the height of her popularity, "she was obliged to abandon painting" and pursuing women's causes, due in part to her devoir de réserve ("tactful withdrawal") in the face of the growing wave of conservatism in European society.

+Her last entry to the Salon was in 1812.
+She died in Paris in 1826, having painted few items in the years before this.